kodekloudhub/community-faq/README.md

 ### What are the system requirements for taking the exam?

 **IMPORTANT**
-* Linux is not supported _except_ for Ubuntu 20.04, 22.04 and 24.04.
+* Linux is not supported _except_ for Ubuntu 22.04 and 24.04 with X11.
+Wayland display server which is the default for most installations unless you specifically opt out is NOT supported.
+In a terminal run
+    ```bash
+    echo $XDG_SESSION_TYPE
+    ```
+    If this says `wayland` then your system is *not supported*!

     Beware - some people have had issues getting PSI bridge to run, even on supported distros.
 This can waste time and cause stress at the start of the exam.
 Better to use Windows or Mac if you can.
-* Intel Mac - Monterey (until 02 Dec 24), Ventura.
-* Apple silicon Mac (M1/M2/M3 etc) - Sonoma, Sequoia.
+* Apple silicon Mac (M1/M2/M3 etc) - Sonoma, Sequoia, Tahoe.
 * Windows - Windows 10, 11 64 bit, all editions.

 Please see [PSI Bridge Requirements](https://helpdesk.psionline.com/hc/en-gb/articles/4409608794260--PSI-Bridge-FAQ-System-Requirements) and [Exam System Requirements (Linux Foundation)](https://docs.linuxfoundation.org/tc-docs/certification/faq-cka-ckad-cks#what-are-the-system-requirements-to-take-the-exam)